kvpt/xamarin-docs.fr-fr/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT8001"></a>

-### <a name="mt8001-version-mismatch-between-the-native-xamarinios-runtime-and-monotouchdll-please-reinstall-xamarinios"></a>MT8001 : incompatibilité de version entre le runtime natif Xamarin. iOS et MonoTouch. dll.
+### <a name="mt8001-version-mismatch-between-the-native-xamarinios-runtime-and-monotouchdll-please-reinstall-xamarinios"></a>MT8001 : incompatibilité de version entre le runtime Xamarin. iOS natif et monotouch.dll.
 Réinstallez Xamarin. iOS.

 <a name="MT8002"></a>